heldopslippers/documentation/readme.md

 The System has the following models

-1. Assets (every file uploaded in the system has gets an asset record assigned to them.
+1. Assets (every file uploaded in the system gets an asset record assigned to them.
 When the record of the asset is destroyed, so will the associated file).
 2. Clients (Clients are models which are just for keeping the system organized (especially when there are 30 or more clients, of course Clients can be associated with other clients and Websites)
 3. Websites (Websites are the entering point for requests.
-Websites can have multiple Domains and Slugs associated with them).
+Websites could have multiple Domains and Slugs associated to them).
 4. Documents (Documents are "virtual" models.
 Documents should always be associated with clients or websites)
-5. Records (Records are the actual instance of documents (or virtual models as you will).
-These are the most important pieces in the system.).
+5. Records (Records are the actual instance of the instance of documents (or virtual models as you will).
+These are the most important pieces in the system).
 6. Groups and Users (The Ikibox system has a RBAC system for user authentication.
-Rights can be associated to groups, users, documents, websites and any type of "primary" model (listed above).)
+Rights can be associated to groups, users, documents, websites and any type of "primary" model (listed above)).

 To allow the system to be as flexible as possible some primary models have relations with non primary models.
 These are models who do not get a BSON::ObjectId associated with them and can't be linked to outside the scope of the primary instances of the models.
-Websites:
+For Websites these are:

 1. Slugs (Every website, as a default, doesn't allow any url to pass.
-Every url should be saved as a slug, the website in turn will allow request those requests to pass).
+Every url should be saved as a slug, the website in turn will allow those requests to pass).
 2. Domains are associated with websites.
 (To allow traffic to specific websites, the system needs to know which websites are responsible for which domains)